awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost-tuning.md

 ## Metrics Computed by the XGBoost Algorithm<a name="xgboost-metrics"></a>

 The XGBoost algorithm computes the following nine metrics during training\.
-When tuning the model, choose one of these metrics as the objective to evaluate the model\.
+When tuning the model, choose one of these metrics to evaluate the model\.

 | Metric Name | Description | Optimization Direction |